Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 {\bf Arc-disjoint Directed Steiner Tree Packing (ADSTP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$ with a root $r$, the goal is to find a largest collection of pairwise arc-disjoint $(S, r)$-trees.

-{\bf Internally-disjoint Directed Steiner Tree Packing (IDSTP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$ with a root $r$, the goal is to find a largest collection of pairwise internally disjoint $(S, r)$-trees.
+{\bf Internally-disjoint Directed Steiner Tree Packing (IDSTP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$ with a root $r$, the goal is to find a largest collection of pairwise internally-disjoint $(S, r)$-trees.

-It is worth mentioning that the problem of directed Steiner tree packing is related to two important problems in graph theory: when $|S|=2$, that is, $S=\{r, x\}\subseteq V(D)$, then $\lambda_{S,r}(D)=\lambda_D(r,x)$ (resp. $\kappa_{S,r}(D)=\kappa_D(r,x)$), the local arc-strong (resp. vertex-strong) connectivity of $r, x$ in $D$; when $|S|=n$, the problem is equivalent to finding a largest collection of pairwise arc-disjoint out-branchings rooted at $r$, and therefore is related to the famous Edmonds' Branching Theorem (Theorem~\ref{thm2-19}).
+It is worth mentioning that directed Steiner tree packing problems are related to two important theorems in digraph theory: when $|S|=2$, that is, $S=\{r, x\}\subseteq V(D)$, then $\lambda_{S,r}(D)=\lambda_D(r,x)$ (resp. $\kappa_{S,r}(D)=\kappa_D(r,x)$), the local arc-strong (resp. vertex-strong) connectivity of $r, x$ in $D$, and so now they are related to Menger's theorem; when $|S|=n$, directed Steiner tree packing problems are equivalent to finding a largest collection of pairwise arc-disjoint out-branchings rooted at $r$, and therefore are related to the famous Edmonds' Branching Theorem (Theorem~\ref{thm2-19}).